Google, IBM, and others team up to hasten data transfers in computers

 The potential chokepoint worries companies like Google, IBM, Samsung, and Dell, which are moving to remedy the problem.
 New specifications from two new consortia will bring unprecedented data boosts in data transfer speeds to computers as early as next year.

 OpenCAPI Consortium’s connector specification will bring significant bandwidth improvements inside computers.
-OpenCAPI, announced Friday, will link storage, memory, GPUs, and CPUs, much like PCI-Express 3.0, but will be 10 times faster with data speeds of 150GBps (gigabytes per second).
+OpenCAPI, announced Friday, will link storage, memory, GPUs, and CPUs, much like PCI-Express 3.0, but will be ten times faster with data speeds of 150GBps (gigabytes per second).

 Memory, storage, and GPUs will keep getting faster, and OpenCAPI will keep computers ready for those technologies, Brad McCredie, an IBM fellow, said in an interview.